 • Polyunsaturated – sunflower oil, walnut oil, flaxseed oil, and oily fish such as salmon, mackerel, herring and trout

-Saturated fats from meat and dairy products were wrongly demonized in the 1950s because of their association with increased bad cholesterol and coronary heart disease.
+Saturated fats from meat and dairy products were demonized in the 1950s because of their association with increased bad cholesterol and coronary heart disease.
 For years, we were told to replace these saturated fats with polyunsaturated vegetable oils, margarines and low-fat products.

-New research, however, suggests that saturated fats from butter, milk, cream, eggs and coconut oil actually increase good cholesterol and are beneficial for the heart – so don’t throw away your yolks, folks!
+New research, however, suggests that saturated fats from butter, milk, cream, eggs and coconut oil can actually increase good cholesterol and are beneficial for the heart – so don’t throw away your yolks, folks.
 Now, just because I’m saying these fats are good for you doesn’t mean you should sit down and eat a whole wheel of cheese.
 Fats do contain lots of calories, after all, so you need to eat everything in moderation and in line with your own personal energy demands.

 Monounsaturated fats, found in things such as extra virgin olive oil, avocados and nuts, are also great for increasing good cholesterol.
 This is why a handful of nuts, seeds or olives and half an avocado make a perfect snack.
 Extra virgin olive oil is best used raw in salad dressings.
 Unlike sugary cereal bars or chocolate, these snacks will give you sustained energy and keep your blood-sugar levels stable.